lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - Limit direct access to base tables; expose curated views.
 - Monitor performance and audit access.

-If you want, I can:
-- Show a full runnable example (DDL + sample data + RLS + view + grant calls) tailored to your Redshift version, or
-- Recommend which fields to materialize given a sample SUPER schema.

 ## How do you optimize GROUP BY and joins on high-cardinality columns?
 Short answer: colocate data and reduce network shuffles, reduce IO with sort/compression/zone-maps, pre-aggregate where possible, and handle skew.
 Concrete tactics below.